jenadiusnicholaus/heipjuice_test_project/README.md

-# Help Jiuce test Project:
+# Help Juice test Project:

 Goal:
 In the project,i built a Notion-like editor, but only the H1 heading component.
 So it’s not much of an editor, but rather an app that lets you write anywhere and convert your content into H1.